mhyatt000/layerCAM/README.md

+modified from the original authors of the paper

 # Jittor and PyTorch implementation of [LayerCAM: Exploring Hierarchical Class Activation Maps for Localization](http://mftp.mmcheng.net/Papers/21TIP_LayerCAM.pdf)

 To appear at IEEE Transactions on Image Processing 2021